Kotli Loharan: Transport

 Local bus services for Kotli Loharan operate from Sialkot's main bus station towards Marala.
 Kotli Loharan is in the middle of this bus route.

 Airport

 Sialkot International Airport is just 10-15 kilometres from Kotli Loharan East.
-Sialkot International Airport is the first ever private sector airport of Pakistan managed by SIAL.
-It is noted for having the longest runway in Pakistan, is located near Sambrial.
-Direct flights are available from Sialkot International Airport to Karachi, Faisalabad and Kuwait.
-PIA would start non-stop flight between Sialkot to Manchester and Dubai as well as Hajj flights from Sialkot International Airport in 2008.
-Emirates is also expected to start its flights in mid 2008 to Dubai.
-Airblue will operate domestically from Islamabad, Multan and Karachi in mid 2008.
-There is also a small Sialkot Cantonment Airport in Sialkot Cantt in use by the aviation wing of the Pakistan Army.
-During 1995-1996 this airport was also used as a public airport by PIA for Helicopter Service from Sialkot to Islamabad.
+There is also a small Sialkot Cantonment Airport in Sialkot Cantonment in use by the aviation wing of the Pakistan Army.

 Education

 There are public as well as private schools situated at Kotli Loharan.
 There are two Govt.
 Middle Schools separate for boys and girls, Govt.
 Intermediate College for Girls and Govt.
 High School for Boys.
 In addition there are many Montessori and English medium schools and two private girls colleges.

 Govt.
 Higher Secondary School for Boys

 It is one of the oldest high schools of Sialkot District and serves almost 24 villages and towns surrounding of Kolti Loharan.